CoderClass/interview-prep-w2-ntkhoi/README.md

 **Big O Notation**

 - [X] Watch [Big O Notation](https://www.youtube.com/watch?v=v4cd1O4zkGw)(8m)
-  - I have learned that :  The way to caculate Big
+  - I have learned that :  The way to caculate Big O
 * Difirrent steps added
 * Drop contants
 * Diffirence inputs -> defirrent variables .
 * Drop non-domirate terms.
-- [ ] Read [Big O Notation in plain English](http://stackoverflow.com/questions/487258/what-is-a-plain-english-explanation-of-big-o-notation) and write down what you learned from it
+- [X] Read [Big O Notation in plain English](http://stackoverflow.com/questions/487258/what-is-a-plain-english-explanation-of-big-o-notation) and write down what you learned from it
-  - I have learned that...
+  - I have learned that : How an algorithm scales:

 - [X] Visit http://bigocheatsheet.com/ and think about how useful it could be to you
   - This sheet makes more sense to me.
 I understood the  time Complexity and space complexity of some basic data struct : array , link list , hash table ...
-- [ ] Watch LogN in 5m: https://www.youtube.com/watch?v=kjDR1NBB9MU
+- [X] Watch LogN in 5m: https://www.youtube.com/watch?v=kjDR1NBB9MU
   - I have learned that...

 **Hashtables**